olivopaolo/boing/doc/source/firststeps.rst

 previous pipeline by closing the visualizer widget or pressing Ctrl-C on the terminal, and type in the terminal::

-  boing "in.tuio: + (viz: | dump:)"
+  boing "in.tuio://:3333 + (viz: | dump:)"

 As before the contact visualizer appears again, but this time, when you touch the multi-touch device, the terminal prints a lot of data!
-The terminal output represents all the data that the :code:`in.tuio:` node can produce and send to the connected nodes.
+The terminal output represents all the data that the :code:`in.tuio://:3333` node can produce and send to the connected nodes.
 This tutorial is not aimed to provide an exaustive description of the message structure;
 for the moment, simply observe that data messages are hierarchical